ESCOMP/CDEPS/doc/source/extending.rst

 Creating ESMF Mesh File
 -----------------------

-Once SCRIP grid definition file is created, the ESMF mesh file can be created using following command:
+Once a SCRIP grid definition file is created, the ESMF mesh file can be created using following command:

 .. code-block:: console